UF-Evan/DIJI-NES/README.md

 If the issue persists, check the PlatformIO output/logs in VS Code for error details and consult the PlatformIO docs.

+**SD card error: `f_mount failed: (3) The physical drive cannot work`**

+This error has two common causes:

+*1. Wrong SD card type (most likely)*

+The Arduino SD library does not support SDXC cards.
+Use an **SDHC card (32GB or smaller)** formatted as FAT32.
+SDXC cards (typically 64GB+) use a different initialisation protocol and will produce this error even if correctly wired and powered.

+*2. Incorrect voltage to the SD card module*

+Check the silkscreen or datasheet for your SD card breakout board:
+- If it has an onboard voltage regulator (e.g. AMS1117-3.3), it accepts **5V on VCC** and steps it down internally.
+If you are currently supplying 3.3V, try 5V.
+- If it has **no regulator**, it is a 3.3V-only module.
+Do not supply 5V — it will damage the module.

+Supplying the wrong voltage typically prevents the card from being detected at all rather than producing an `f_mount` error, so check the card type first.

 ---

 ## 🎮 使用方法 / Usage